upper image

 For detailed information on uncut press sheets please visit this page.

-For their own reference needs, Format Printers set aside original uncut sheets in their archives.
-Judging by the auction sales and known private purchases when the liquidators sold the archive, it is very doubtful that very many of the issued and unissued stamp sheets were stored in quantities of more than five to ten sheets.
+For their own reference needs, the Format Printers set aside a quantity of press sheets in their archives as do most stamp printers.
+Judging by the auction sales and known private purchases when the liquidators sold the archive, it is now known that almost all of the issued and unissued stamp press sheets were stored in quantities of only five to ten sheets.
 A major portion existed in quantities of one to three sheets.
 In most cases only one uncut sheet represented an issued set of stamps.
 If an issue dealt with a member of the British Royalty, the number of uncut sheets ranged from three to seven in most cases.
-This does differ with certain very popular issues such as the 1986 Royal Wedding of Prince Andrew and Sarah Fergusson and certain Princess Diana imaged issues.
-With these up to several hundred sheets were saved for future generations of collectors to have.
+This does differ with certain very popular issues such as the 1986 Royal Wedding of Prince Andrew and Sarah Ferguson and certain Princess Diana imaged issues.
+With these a larger quantity was saved.

-As far as imperforates, specimen overprinted, progressive color proofs and "errors" are concerned larger quantities were saved but the exaggerated statements that "MILLIONS" of a single issue were made and saved by the printer and associates by certain biased agencies and stamp clubs and some enemies of the former owners of the company is not to be believed and should be ignored as we now have solid proof of what really was printed and saved via the Police Evidence from the trials and documentation directly made at the time of printing.
+As far as imperforates, specimen overprinted, progressive color proofs and "errors" are concerned, some quantities were saved but the exaggerated statements that "millions" of a single issue were made and saved by the printer and associates by certain biased agencies and stamp clubs and some enemies of the last owner of the company is not to be believed and should be ignored as we now have solid proof of what really was printed and saved via the Police Evidence from the trials and documentation directly made at the time of printing.
 This evidence completely conflicts with Scott catalogs statements for instance on the "LEADERS OF THE WORLD" issues by various British Commonwealth countries stating "Large quantities of the Leaders of the World issues were sold at a fraction of face value when the printer was liquidated".
-In comparison of the thousands of stamps that were issued for these sets, and the amounts found in the archive and elsewhere, "LARGE quantities" is a bit of a misleading statement, would you so agree?
+In comparison of the thousands of stamps that were issued for these sets, and the amounts found in the archive and elsewhere, "Large quantities" is a bit of a misleading statement.
 The logical minded person would take this statement as a warning and it has hurt the collectability of these issues as a whole.
+Indeed as a whole millions were made but in reality you could take just a couple issues for the U.S. or the U.K. and have a massively larger quantity that was produced than all of the Leaders of the World issues (including all the varieties) combined!

-The "enemies" and as we are finding complete liars have instilled this stigma by simply using a single word or two to influence the collectors and dealers of stamps to shy away from these issues as a whole and thus undervalue them as a whole.
-These words have been built upon over the past 20 years and embedded into the collecting markets literature and "experts" opinions without any research being done to prove it.
-We have done the research over the past 10 plus years taking the evidence that is left from all sides of the story in an unbiased and bipartisan view and have found the story to be quite different than the earlier articles and information has portrayed things to be.
+The "enemies" and as I have found to be complete liars have instilled this stigma by simply using a single word or two to influence the collectors and dealers of stamps to shy away from these issues as a whole and thus under value them as a whole.
+Namely because of competition at the time.
+They were made to defame the last owner of Format and to ruin his business.
+These words have been built upon over the past 25 years and embedded into the collecting markets literature and "experts" opinions without any research being done to prove it.
+I have done the research over the past 10 plus years taking the evidence that is left from all sides of the story in an unbiased and bipartisan view and have found the story to be quite different than the earlier articles and information has portrayed things to be.

 Both printed many of the common design stamps of the commonwealth countries.
 Examples being the 1981 royal wedding, 21st birthday of Princess Diana and so on.